 Let’s talk pineapples!
 Grilling is by far the best way to eat pineapple as even the slightly under-ripe pineapples taste amazing.

 While there are so many ways you can use pineapples to flavor your meals, grilled pineapple is the ultimate as it adds a ton of flavor plus it’s healthy to boot and doesn’t alter your taste buds as raw pineapple does.

-Grilling pineapples brings out all of the pineapple’s juices as it starts to caramelize, making it a perfect snack, appetizer, side dish and even dessert that can be served alongside grilled meats and burgers.
+Grilling pineapples brings out all of the pineapple’s juices as it starts to caramelize, making it a perfect snack, appetizer, side dish, and even dessert that can be served alongside grilled meats and burgers.

-You just spray or as well wipe canola oil on a grill pan and cook the pineapple for 2-3 minutes on medium heat. you then rotate 45 degrees to get the grill marks in a little x-like pattern.
+You just spray or as well wipe canola oil on a grill pan and cook the pineapple for 2-3 minutes on medium heat, you then rotate 45 degrees to get the grill marks in a little x-like pattern.

-Honey: Honey serves as a substitute for brown sugar and has a much more prominent color.
+- Honey: Honey serves as a substitute for brown sugar and has a much more prominent color.
 Depending on what other flavors you have going on in the meal, you can use either honey or sugar interchangeably.

-Coconut and lime: These two serve a delicious drink to complement the grilled pineapple!
+- Coconut and lime: These two serve a delicious drink to complement the grilled pineapple!
 You can also soak the pineapple slices in your favorite flavor of Malibu rum and serve it with some ice cream!

-Cinnamon and brown sugar: For dessert uses, cinnamon and brown sugar are renowned as an excellent marinade.
+- Cinnamon and brown sugar: For dessert uses, cinnamon and brown sugar are renowned as an excellent marinade.

-Chili powder: Once you are done with frilling, you can always add a little bit of chili powder to spice up your grilled pineapple!
+- Chili powder: Once you are done with frilling, you can always add a little bit of chili powder to spice up your grilled pineapple!

-Step 1: Choose a well-ripened pineapple.
+Step 1: Choose a Well-Ripened Pineapple

 For this grilled pineapple recipe, you will need a fresh and ripe pineapple.
 The pineapple will make approximately 8-10 single servings, enough to feed 4-6 people.

-Testing for ripeness.
+Testing for Ripeness

 By gently pressing your thumb into the pineapple sides, you can tell by the pineapple’s texture.
 If it feels mushy or extremely soft in places, then it’s beyond ripe.

-Step 2: Cut the pineapple.
+Step 2: Cut the Pineapple

 With a sharp, serrated knife, turn the pineapple on its side and slice off the top.

-Step 3: Slice off the sides.
+Step 3: Slice off the Sides

 Set the pineapple upright and slice off the skin by making long cuts down the sides of the pineapple, until you’ve completely sliced off all of the skin.

-Step 4: Finish off.
+Step 4: Finish Off

 Rotate the pineapple around as you check for any remaining skin as some of the pineapple’s skin runs more than skin-deep!
 Slice off all the remaining bits with your knife.

-Step 5: Section the pineapple.
+Step 5: Section the Pineapple

 Then, pick up one section at a time, slice off 1/3 to ½ inch of the hard inner core, still downwards.

 While some prefer cutting all the core off, leaving some of it lets you have some fiber left and also helps make the paces more stable and easy to skewer.

-Step 6: Cut into Spears.
+Step 6: Cut into Spears

-Confirm the thickness and weight of the pieces as some tend to be heavier and thicker than the others.
+Confirm the thickness and weight of the pieces as some tend to be heavier and thicker than others.

 For the thicker and heavier ones, slice in half again.
 This leaves them in perfect condition for the skewers to be able to hold them.